orcodeep/DSA-/dijkstra/main/README.md

 # Arrays Used

-- dist[200] contains the current shortest distances of all nodes from the Source
+dist[200] contains the current shortest distances of all nodes from the Source
     - If a node was unreachable from the source its dist = 1000000

-- X[200] tells if a node has been explored(i.e present in the heap) or not.
+X[200] tells if a node has been explored or not.
 Initially all nodes are unexplored

+    1. X[i] == true means the vertex is or previously was in the heap.

+    2. I do not use X to tell if the vertex has been finalised.

+    3. This will work even though a vertex that was popped from the heap is still marked explored.
+The condition to compare its DGS with a heap key will never be reached because it will be checked by the finalised distance condition before.

-- heapindex[200] is the auxilary map for the heap which provides O(1) search time for a vertex in the heap
+heapindex[200] is the auxilary map for the heap which provides O(1) search time for a vertex in the heap

-- heap[200] contains HeapNodes which are (vertex, Dijkstra's greedy score for this vertex)
+heap[200] contains HeapNodes which are (vertex, Dijkstra's greedy score for this vertex)

 # NOTE

-In bubbleUp() after the swap now [heap[u].vertex - 1] = parentVertexID - 1 not newNodeVertexID-1
-so when we do heapindex[[heap[u].vertex - 1]] we are doing heap[parent node]
-and parent node is now at u not v so heap[parent node] = u is setting the hINdex of that parent node correctly now
+In bubbleUp() after the swap now [heap[u].vertex - 1] = [parentVertexID - 1] not [newNodeVertexID - 1] so when we do heapindex[heap[u].vertex - 1] we are doing heap[parent node] and parent node is now at u not v so heap[parent node] = u is setting the hIndex of that parent node correctly now

+For bubbleDown():

+    1. First ask Do the children exist

+    2. Then compare the parent’s key against those that exist.

+    3. If only one child exists you only compare with that one.